All children included in public health insurance from 2024. How do I transfer my kids?

 The law transfers all children younger than 18 years of age with a long-term residence permit out of the commercial health insurance system and into the public health insurance system.

 Only children carrying a long-term residence permit (typically for the purpose of reunification of a family) are eligible.
-Those carrying a short-term visa for up to one year (typically for family purposes) or any EU-related residence permit are not subject to this change.
+Those carrying a visa for up to one year (typically for family purposes) or any EU-related residence permit are not subject to this change.

 2] What options will you have after 1 Jan 2024?